A. Plants and animals, including humans, interact with and depend upon each other and their environment to satisfy their basic needs.

 Model Eliciting Activities, MEAs, are open-ended, interdisciplinary problem-solving activities that are meant to reveal students’ thinking about the concepts embedded in realistic situations.
 Click here to learn more about MEAs and how they can transform your classroom.

-Students will analyze a set of data to determine what type of construction material would be best to construct a levee out of.
+In this Model-Eliciting Activity (MEA), students will analyze a set of data to determine what type of construction material would be best to construct a levee out of.
 Students will consider not only cost, but also ecological impact and disturbances to the local community.

-In this MEA, groups of students will evaluate the media for growing plants hydroponically in order to help restore some native species of the Everglades.
+In this Model-Eliciting Activity (MEA), groups of students will evaluate the media for growing plants hydroponically in order to help restore some native species of the Everglades.
 Students will learn about hydroponics as an alternative agricultural practice, the rock cycle, types of landforms in Florida, and will use different methods to analyze data and arrive to conclusions, as well as present them in a detailed description of procedures and conclusions, including justification and evidence for each decision.

-In this MEA, students will investigate the introduction of a non-native, i.e. invasive, species to the Florida Everglades: the Burmese Python.
+In this Model-Eliciting Activity (MEA), students will investigate the introduction of a non-native, i.e. invasive, species to the Florida Everglades: the Burmese Python.
 Students will investigate the complex predator-prey relationship and learn why this could damage the ecosystem permanently.
 Students will analyze a set of data to determine which method of eradication would be best and most effective, considering factors such as cost, the amount of man-power necessary to implement it, the effect it would have on the python population, and its impact on other species.

 Just how quickly is the world's human population growing?
 In the US and other developed countries, the current growth rate is slow compared to some developing countries where it is speeding up.
 There are factors that slowed down this growth rate and there are similar factors that actually speed it up.
 Discussing and explaining the factors that determine the fluctuation in growth rate.